 Thomas Perlmann's Group

-Thomas Perlmanns group is interested in how specific cell types of the central nervous system are generated and how they are maintained.
-The group is mostly focusing on neurons using dopamine as its neurotransmittor and uses mouse as the predominant experimental system.
+Our group is interested in how specific cell types of the central nervous system are generated and how they are maintained.

 Transcription factor-induced lineage selection of stem-cell-derived neural progenitor cells.